-We talked to Mark Curling, Co-founder & COO at Klevio about a new smart access venture and here is what he said about it.
+Mark Curling, Co-founder & COO at Klevio tells us about a new smart access venture and the impact of Covid-19.

 First of all, how are you and your family doing in these COVID-19 times?